yvien226/Python-Projects/NLP/Email Sentiment Analysis/ReadMe.md

     - Remove smtp mails
     - Remove signatures
     - Identify sender and receiver
-3. Text Processing: Using Spacy and NLTK to process the content of the email:
+3. Text Processing: Using Spacy to process the content of the email:
     - Remove entities (city names, person's name, geographical places)
     - Remove stopwords (I, is, you, we, for, and etc)
     - Remove punctuation (!,.-?#:)